 VIP, private yacht and helicopter tours to Isla Saona

-I have also written a separate post on how to find the best private tours for Isla Saona and Isla Catalina.
 This is especially helpful when you are traveling with your family or with friends as a small group.
 You can decide the pace of your own tour, don’t have to share with strangers and get much more personal attention.
-Check out this article, as private boat and catamaran tours are not as expensive as you might think.

 My experiences at Isla Saona

 If you are or were in doubt like me – no worry, just relax and enjoy yourself.
-Imagine cruising on a catamaran with chill-out or dance music sipping on your Cuba Libre (unfortunately with a subpar rum) and watching the coastline of the Dominican Republic passing by until you reach the palm-fringed Saona Island.
+Imagine cruising on a catamaran with chill-out or dance music sipping at your Cuba Libre (unfortunately with a subpar rum at most cheaper Saona Island excursions) and watching the coastline of the Dominican Republic passing by until you reach the palm-fringed Isla Saona.
 That is exactly what I was able to enjoy, and the island does not fall short of it.

 TRAVEL COACHINGSave money and time!